Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Simulation Study 2: Exploring Consistency Requirements

 In Figure \ref{fig:simprop_asymm_a} we see that the linear asymmetric design for sampling clusters leads to a shifted and skewed sample of $a_k$ relative to the population.
 Unlike the symmetric design for clusters (Figure \ref{fig:simprop}), this shift and skew means that the estimate for the intercept $b_0$ will be impacted.
 The estimate for $\sigma_a$ will be impacted as well, but to a lesser extent than for the symmetric quadratic design.

-Figure \ref{fig:simprop_asymm}, compares the population distribution of $\epsilon_{\ell h}$ to that from the four asymmetric and the SRS within cluster sampling designs for $n_k = 10$.
+Figure \ref{fig:simprop_asymm}, compares the population distribution of $\epsilon_{\ell h}$ to that from within cluster sampling designs for four unbalanced asymmetric designs and an SRS for $n_k = 10$.
 The quadratic asymmetric designs have an extreme shift and skew, with few sampled $\epsilon_{jk}$ that are negative.
-In other words many, observed samples will have some clusters with only positive $\epsilon_{jk}$.
+In other words, many observed samples will have some clusters with only positive $\epsilon_{jk}$.
 The linear asymmetric designs still display a shift and skew, but have a much more balanced proportion of positive and negative $\epsilon_{jk}$.
 The shifted and skewed distributions for sampled $\epsilon_{jk}$ are informative with respect to both the estimates of the intercept $b_0$ and the variance parameter $\sigma_{\epsilon}$.
 We expect estimates for $\sigma_{\epsilon}$ will be impacted to a lesser extent than for the symmetric quadratic design (Figure \ref{fig:simprop}).